Homepage Optimisation—What to Improve on a Homepage for More Traffic?

 An example:

-12 words (too much actually) + 60 characters (with spaces)
+12 words (too much actually) + 60 characters (with spaces) (keyword is a long-tail keyword consisting of 3 words)

 You must add the title and a short description of your image containing the keyword you want to rank for on Google and other search engines.

-Media could be: illustrations, graphs, videos etc.
+Media like illustrations, graphs, videos etc.

 Previous